 A radiologist is trained to read mammograms, study the images, and look for signs of breast cancer.
-They will interpret the results of the mammogram and inform your doctor about your status.
-When to start breast cancer screening depends on certain factors such as your age, and health and family history.
+They interpret the results of the mammogram and share the information with the patient’s doctor.
+When to start breast cancer screening varies based on factors like age, health, and family history.

-For an uninsured patient, the typical full-price cost of a mammogram ranges from $80 to $400 or more, with an average of about $102, according to Blue Cross Blue Shield of North Carolina.
-Some providers charge more, and while others may offer an uninsured discount.
-For example, patients who book their self-pay mammograms at Medmo can find cash-pay discounts for their breast exams.
+For uninsured patients the cost of a mammogram can range from $80 to $400 or more, averaging about $102, according to Blue Cross Blue Shield of North Carolina.
+Some providers charge more, while others may offer an uninsured discount.
+Patients who book self-pay mammograms at Medmo can find cash-pay discounts, for example.

-Mammograms usually are covered by health insurance for women in the recommended age bracket.
-Many states require health insurance companies to cover regular mammograms, usually after age 40.
-For women covered by health insurance, some plans require no out-of-pocket expenses, while others charge a copay, generally between $10 and $35.
+Insured patients will find mammograms are usually covered for women in the recommended age bracket, as many states require insurers to cover regular screening mammograms—usually after age 40.
+Some insurance plans require no out-of-pocket expenses for these scans, while others charge a co-pay.

-- The National Breast and Cervical Cancer Early Detection Program provides access to breast cancer screening to low-income, uninsured and underinsured women ages 40-64.
-It also provides access to diagnostic testing if results are abnormal, and referrals to treatment if breast cancer is diagnosed.
+- The National Breast and Cervical Cancer Early Detection Program provides breast cancer screening test access to low-income, uninsured, and under-insured women who are ages 40 to 64.
+If a patient’s screening comes back with concerns, the group also provides access to further diagnostic testing and referrals to treatment if breast cancer is diagnosed.

 Why should I get a mammogram?